4km3/hms/docs/day2/microservices/slides/Microservices.md

 Don't even consider microservices unless you have a system that's too complex to manage as a monolith

 <img src="day2/microservices/slides/images/microservices.productivity.png", style="width:700; height:auto; background-color:white; float:center;"/>

 ---

-### Microservice charateristics

-#### High cohesion

-* All the related behavior is grouped together inside of the same microservice.
-* When change occurs we want to be able to change it in one place.

----

-#### Low coupling

-* A change to one service should not require a change to another.
-* A loosely coupled service knows as little as it needs to about the services with which it collaborates.
-* Chatty communication can lead to tight coupling.
-* A microservice can deploy in production independently.

----